hlacontainers/lrc/BUILDME.md

 # Mount LRC files from host file system

 If a skeleton LRC image is used then the LRC files must be mounted from the host file system in order to create a functional LRC container.
-This easily accomplished by installing the (Pitch or VTMaK) RTI under `${RTI_HOME}` and mount this directory in the container.
+This is easily accomplished by installing the (Pitch or VTMaK) RTI under `${RTI_HOME}` and mount this directory in the container.
 The mount point of the LRC in the container is `/usr/local/lrc/code`.
 For the Pitch RTI the docker compose file may look like:

 `````
 version: '3'